avaneev/lzav/README.md

 LZAV does not sacrifice internal out-of-bounds (OOB) checks for decompression speed.
-This means that LZAV can be used in strict conditions where OOB memory writes (and especially reads) can lead to an application's crash.
+This means that LZAV can be used in strict conditions where OOB memory writes (and especially reads) that lead to a trap, are unacceptable (e.g., real-time, system, server software).
 LZAV can be safely used to decompress malformed or damaged compressed data.
 This means that LZAV does not require calculation of checksum (or hash) of the compressed data.
 Only a checksum of uncompressed data may be required, depending on application's guarantees.

 ## Usage Information ##